-Tendenci is built on a Django Framework in the Python web language and your website's theme templates has a number of dynamic content features that utilize Tags, Filters, Models, and Views based on Django.
+Tendenci is built on a Django Framework in the Python web language and your website's theme templates have a number of dynamic content features that utilize Tags, Filters, Models, and Views based on Django.
 This Help File is for advanced web developers and designers and will show you how to access your website's Template Tag documentation to further customize dynamic views, filters, and more.

 Getting Started with Tendenci Template Tags